UnderwaterOwlbear/underwaterowlbear.github.io/Pages/rules.md

 Table: Fighter Levels

 ## Mage
 You start with d6 HP and 3d6x10 coins.
 Mages may use knives, clubs, and staves, and may not use armor, shields, or helms.
-When they reach 9th level, they become a Wizard (or Witch), and can build a tower (or hut) to train apprentices.
+When they reach 9th level, they become a Wizard (or Witch), and can build a tower (or hut) to train apprentices

 **Spellcasting**
 Mages may memorize and cast a number of spells per day of a maximum spell level as indicated by the table below.
 Mages start with three 1st level spells written in their grimoire, and can transcribe more into their grimoire from scrolls.